ipython/ipython/docs/source/install/kernel_install.rst

 Kernel Installation
 -------------------

-IPython can be installed (different python versions, virtualenv or conda environments) can be installed as a kernel by following these steps:
+IPython can be installed (different python versions, virtualenv or conda environments) as a kernel by following these steps:

 * make sure that the desired python installation is active (e.g. activate the environment) and ipython is installed